mirima2/software_guidelines/docs/source/field_access_rights.rst

 .. note::

-   *Mandatory when applicable* property in OpenAIRE instead of optional in DataCite.

    This property should not be used to explicitly declare the license for the resource, for this refer to section :ref:`oas:licenceCondition`.

 **Examples**